The extremal point process of branching Brownian motion in $\mathbb{R}^d$: Preliminaries

 \subsection{Stability of the angular process}

-As the radial part of the typical trajectory of a particle at distance $m_t^{(d)}$ at time $t$ has grown linearly over time, we deduce from the above observation that its angular part $\theta^{(u)}_t$ should be converging, and in particular be close to $\theta^{(u)}_s$ for $s$ large enough.
-The main result of this section confirms this heuristic by stating that the direction of extremal particles at time $t$ are very close to the direction of their ancestor at time $L$ with high probability.
-This proves that the direction of all individuals in the same clan is identical. \begin{proposition} Fix $ y \in \R$.
-For all $L$ large enough, we have
+As the radial part of the typical trajectory of a particle at distance $m_t^{(d)}$ at time $t$ has grown linearly over time, we deduce from the observation above that its angular part $\theta^{(u)}_t$ should be converging, and in particular be close to $\theta^{(u)}_s$ for $s$ large enough.
+The main result of this section confirms this heuristic by stating that the direction of extremal particles at time $t$ are very close to the direction of their ancestors at time $L$ with high probability.
+This proves that the direction of all individuals in the same clan is identical.
+Before stating the result, we introduce the following notation: for any $s < t$ and $v \in N_s$, define